squares-sql/SQUARES/docs/tutorial/01_language.rst

           # Here we just turn it into an integer and return the result.
           return int(v)

-      # Next, interpret the functions
+      # Next, interpret the functions by defining method 'eval_YYY' for each function named YYY

       def eval_const(self, node, args):
           # The node argument is the corresponding AST node for the "const" application.
 In this example we don't need to look at it.